c-astle35/tower_collect/README.md

 Files Include:
  - a basic wordcount using mapreduce
  - an exercise on k-means clustering
- - a TODO file on working linear algebra operations and PySpark's Machine Learning Packages
+ - a TODO file on working with linear algebra operations and PySpark's Machine Learning Packages